 The purpose of this award is to honor ASHA Youth Clubs with well-rounded programs, as depicted in a yearbook.
 The yearbooks will be judged on layout, neatness, the imagination of presentation, and general impression.
 Yearbooks are due to the ASHBA Office no later than December 31.

 Academy Awards Program

-The American Saddlebred Horse Association Academy Awards program encourages and recognizes juveniles and adults participating in academy classes at horse shows throughout the country.
+The American Saddlebred Horse and Breeders Association Academy Awards program encourages and recognizes youth and adults participating in academy classes at horse shows throughout the country.
 Academy classes create an opportunity for beginning saddle seat riders to develop and fine-tune their horsemanship skills, sportsmanship, and appreciation for the American Saddlebred.

-An Academy class is any class offered at a local tournament in which two or more stables are participating, or any class at an open show that is designated "academy."
+An Academy class is any class offered at a local tournament in which two or more stables are participating or any class at an open show that is designated "academy."
 Participants compete on horses designated as school horses, or horses that are regularly used in riding lesson program instruction.
-Acceptable riding attire is jodhpurs or dark pants, boots and dress shirt or a sweatshirt bearing the stable’s logo.
+Acceptable riding attire is jodhpurs or dark pants, boots and dress shirt, or a sweatshirt bearing the stable’s logo.
 Riding suits are unacceptable, and protective headgear is optional.
 Read about ASHBA's Academy Guidelines here.